quicwg/multipath/draft-lmbdhk-quic-multipath.md

 # Packet Number Space and Use of Connection ID

 If the connection ID is present (non-zero length) in the packet header, the connection ID is used to identify the path.
-If no connection ID is present, the 4 tuple identies the path.
+If no connection ID is present, the 4 tuple identifies the path.
 The initial path that is used during the handshake (and multipath negotiation) has the path ID 0 and therefore all 0-RTT packets are also tracked and processed with the path ID 0.
 For 1-RTT packets the path ID is the sequence number of